-How to Choose a Domain Name
+How To Choose A Domain Name

 Registering those extra versions is not only defensive, but those extra domains could come in handy for other purposes later on.

-For example, at one time I temporarily redirected a website to the .net version while the .com was under repair.
+For example, at one time, I temporarily redirected a website to the .net version while the .com was under repair.

-9. What If the Dot Com Domain is Already Registered?
+9. What If The Dot-Com Domain Is Already Registered?

-If someone else already has a site on the .com and only .net or .org are available, unless it’s a keyword domain, then maybe it isn’t worth it to spend the time developing a site that someone else owns the dot com version.
+Dot-com is quite likely the most desired top-level domain (TLD) because it’s what most people tend to look for.

+It’s problematic if another business already uses the desired .com domain.
+It might not be worth registering a .net or .org or some other top-level domain because of the risk of getting sued or confusing potential site visitors.

-If someone is simply hanging on to the domain and not doing anything with it, it’s possibly OK.
+If someone is simply hanging on to the domain and not doing anything with it, it’s possibly okay.

-But site visitors really like to see that dot com in the URL.
+But site visitors really like to see that dot-com in the URL.

+An increasingly popular choice is to look into country code top-level domains (ccTLDs).

-10. Country Code Top Level Domain (ccTLD)
+10. Country Code And General Top-Level Domain Names

 Country code top-level domains (ccTLDs) are domains that are specific to a country.

-Domains in the .ca, and the .uk registry are ccTLDs.
+Country code domains are generally best if they match the country of the potential site visitor.
+Domains in the .ca and the .uk registry are ccTLDs.

 Site visitors tend to prefer ccTLDs that are specific to their country.

-So if your clients are in Australia, it might make sense to use the .au version of the domain.
+So, if your clients are in Australia, using the .au version of the domain might make sense.

-Traditionally, ccTLD domains tended to convert a higher rate within their respective countries.
+Traditionally, ccTLD domains tend to convert at a higher rate within their respective countries because that’s what the citizens of those countries trust.

+Note: Registering certain top-level domains may require citizenship.
+For example, .us domains require U.S. citizenship/residency.

-11. Has the Domain Been Previously Registered?
+11. Has The Domain Been Previously Registered?

 Some domains have been previously registered.